View courses in

 SDM PE 521: Preclinical Periodontology

-This clinical course includes experience in performing diagnostic and preventive periodontal procedures with student partners.
+This clinical course includes experience in performing diagnostic and non surgical periodontal procedures with student partners.

 SDM PH 521: Behavioral Science

 This course identifies the behavioral framework for the effective delivery of health care.
-Discussions include effective behavioral modification models with respect to doctor and patient communication as well as behavioral aspects of managing patient pain and anxiety.
-The course provides students with knowledge to also assist them in their personal behavioral management as they transition from student to health care provider.
+Discussions include effective behavioral modification models with respect to doctor and patient communication as well as behavioral aspects of managing patient pain, fear, phobia and anxiety.
+The course provides students with knowledge to also assist them in their personal and professional behavioral management as they transition from student to health care provider by utilizing examples of healthcare professional conduct from the media, as well as drivers of health behavior.
+Other topics discussed are the behavioral approaches for rendering care to special needs populations such as individuals with intellectual and developmental disabilities, and geriatrics.

 SDM PH 524: Preventive Dentistry

-This course introduces the study of the physical and chemical properties of materials related to the practice of dentistry-their uses, handling, and effects.
+An in-depth study of the physical and chemical properties of materials related to the practice of dentistry.
+It includes their uses, handling, and effects.

 This hands-on simulated clinic course provides demonstrations, experience and skill development with the procedures related to direct and indirect intracoronal tooth restorations.